Open-Coding-Society/GameHub/navigation/PilotCityGames/exploration.md

       <div style="background-color: black; color: white; padding: 15px; border-radius: 8px;">
         <h3>Game Description</h3>
         <p>Your goal is to hover over all the different organelles and learn their purposes.</p>
-        <p>Once you collect all 10 organelles, click to see the most important organelles in eukaryotic cells, or click Play Again to keep collecting points.</p>
+        <p>Once you collect all 10 organelles, you get 50 points and can click Play Again to keep collecting points.</p>
       </div>
     </div>
   </div>